TheMagicianDev/vsc-clean-output-log/README.md

 - All started by a proof of concept and tinkering.
 That turned to a fully well optimized extension ready to be used.

 > This repo at start was a work that i did in a day.
 While encountering this issue more than a year ago (2022).
 I didn't get the time to publish it.
 Or finish it.
-> - I'm surprised that years after now in end 2023.
+> - I'm surprised that years after now in `end 2023`.
 The issue still remain in vscode version `1.83.1`.
 The issue is always here.
 > - I decided to publish this.
 May be some will find it useful.
 As well as a teaching material.
 > - From just wanting to publish something that just work.
 I ended optimizing it relatively well.
 And put something pretty nice.
 Relying on you to tell better.
 And to catch on any problems.
 I tested it manually in macos and relatively well.

 ## Features

-- `Remove` and `clean` all misformed not interpreted `ansi colors codes`
+- `Remove` and `clean` all misformed not interpreted `ansi colors codes`.
+So you can read clean readable text again.
-- One command to toggle activating and disabling the Log cleaning.
+- `One command` to `toggle` `activating` and `disabling` the `Log cleaning`.
 Only use the cleaning when you need it.
   - Disabling the Cleaning will free all filesystem listening resources.
 For neat and clean system and performance.
-And when you activate again they would be recreated seamlessly.
+And when you activate it again they would be recreated seamlessly.
-- If a log is already containing bad ansi codes.
-Activating the cleaning will immediately clean it.
-And auto-refresh the output channel.
+- If a log is `already` `containing` `bad ansi codes`.
+Activating the cleaning will `immediately` clean it.
+And `auto-refresh` the `output channel`.
 - All new output logs, will be automatically cleaned on the go.
 - When the Log cleaning is activated.
 The extension will listen to all logs of the active window.
 And only the active window.
-  - Different window works separately.
+  - `Different` windows works `separately`.
 You can activate it and disable it wherever you want.
 And keep the performance of the system well.
-- Listening does use chokidar.
+- Listening does use `chokidar`.
 Which is well performing.
-- Truncate and append is used for updating the log files.
+- `Truncate` and `append` is used for updating the log files.
 And not a full re-write for good performance.
 - `CleanLog` channel is added by the extension.
 Where you can track and listen to all transformed logs of any Output channel.
 In one place.
 Also it's a second option just in case.
 The channel is well concise.
 And will log all transformations fully with the full detected change.
 And not only the transformed portions.

 ## The concept